aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

     |_ infrastructure/ - generated infrastructure
     |_ documentation/ - generated documentation in the formats you specified
     |_ library/ - generated libraries if specified
-        |_ typescript-react-query-hooks - react hooks to call the API
+        |_ typescript-react-query-v5-hooks - react hooks to call the API
 ```

 For more details on these packages, refer to the [Type-Safe API Developer Guide](../developer_guides/type-safe-api/index.md).